UltraMessaging/um_tgen/README.md

 INDIRECT DAMAGES ARISING OUT OF OR RELATED TO THIS AGREEMENT OR THE TRANSACTIONS CONTEMPLATED HEREUNDER, EVEN IF INFORMATICA HAS BEEN APPRISED OF THE LIKELIHOOD OF SUCH DAMAGES.

-## Repository

-See https://github.com/UltraMessaging/um_tgen for code and documentation.